mehha/elektriliit/wp-content/plugins/custom-facebook-feed/README.txt

 = My Facebook feed appears to have stopped updating / working =

-If your Facebook feed doesn't appear to be showing the most recent Facebook posts then the most likely explanation is that the recent Facebook posts in your feed may be shared from a user's personal Facebook profile.
+If your Facebook feed doesn't appear to be showing the most recent Facebook posts then the most likely explanation is that the recent posts in your feed may be shared from a user's personal profile.
 Facebook's privacy policy doesn't allow posts that you share from personal Facebook profiles to be shared outside of Facebook as the posts don't technically belong to your Facebook page, they belong to the user who posted it to their personal Facebook profile.
-There's an example of a post shared from a user's personal Facebook profile [here](https://smashballoon.com/wp-content/uploads/2014/11/sharing-photo-facebook-profile.jpg "Example of Facebook post shared from personal Faceboo profile").
+There's an example of a post shared from a user's personal Facebook profile [here](https://smashballoon.com/wp-content/uploads/2014/11/sharing-photo-facebook-profile.jpg "Example of Facebook post shared from personal profile").

-Please note, this isn't a limitation of our plugin, it's a restriction which Facebook places on it's content in order to protect the privacy of their Facebook users.
+Please note, this isn't a limitation of our plugin, it's a restriction which Meta (Facebook) places on it's content in order to protect the privacy of their Facebook users.

 **Potential solutions**